So it's another Supporters Trust?

 moaners and critics on the sidelines.
 If you become a LOFT member then you

 automatically 'part-own' a bit of your football club.
-As our stake increases over the
+If our stake increases then our influence will increase proportionately.
+But because the shares are held

 collectively rather than individually, it means that the fans can begin to punch their